 - Ensure that the Wi-Fi is switched on.
 In the App list, go to “Settings”, then “Wi-Fi” section.

-We can use this switch to turn it off at any time for reduce battery usage.
+We can use this switch to turn it off at any time to reduce battery usage.

 - Choose the network from accessible ones to connect with.
 Hidden ones may be found in “advanced” option.

-Note that Ad-Hoc ones won’t be probably shown due to limits of this platform.
+Note that Ad-Hoc ones won’t be probably shown due to the limits of this platform.